Art-A-Hack/art-a-hack.github.io/app/_projects/2015/imbalances-in-tech.md

 ---
-title       : Imbalances In Tech projectid   : imbalances-in-tech teaser		: Access privilege on demand from your phone
+title   : Imbalances In Tech
+teaser  : Access privilege on demand from your phone

 members:
  - name : Linda Raftree
  - name : Dmytri Kleiner
  - name : Juan P Botero
 ---
 Imbalances In Tech explored the privileging of gender, race, ethnicity and class in the tech sector.
 The project highlights the differences between the often tech-utopian vision or intent of tech companies and it's reality.